zeerakahmed/makhzan/README.md

 The text courpus itself is contained within [`/text`](/text).
 Some common scripts to analyze the text are in [`/scripts`](/scripts), and the output of these analyses are in [`/stats`](/stats), if you'd like to use this output directly.

-Documentation on how source text is cleaned and structured for this corpus is contained in [`/contribution-docs`](/contribution-docs).
-This includes [instructions on how to fix commonly occuring problems in Urdu source text](/contribution-docs/README.md), and a [base template on how each text file is structured once cleaned](/contribution-docs/base-template.xml).

 Details of how the text is structured are below.
 For more information on how the scripts function, step into [documentation in the `/scripts` directory](/scripts).

 ## Text Formatting